rigetti/pyquil/CONTRIBUTING.md

    [release milestone](https://github.com/rigetti/pyquil/milestones) once it is merged.
 We use this to keep track of overall release progress, along with the [Changelog](CHANGELOG.md).

+### Drafting a Release

+Once it is time to perform a release of pyQuil, the maintainer must perform the following steps:

+1. Push a commit to `master` that bumps the version of pyQuil in `pyquil/__init__.py` and changes the latest heading in the Changelog from "in development" to the current date.
+   We try to follow [Semantic Versioning](https://semver.org/) (SemVer), which means that versions correspond to `MAJOR.MINOR.PATCH`, and thus for most (hopefully backwards compatible) releases, we should increment the `MINOR` version number.

+2. Tag that commit with `git tag vX.Y.Z`, where `X.Y.Z` corresponds to the `MAJOR.MINOR.PATCH`version bump in the previous step, and push the tag to GitHub.

+3. Create a [GitHub release](https://github.com/rigetti/pyquil/releases) where the "Tag version" is the tag you just pushed, the "Release title" is the same as the "Tag version", and "Describe this release" contains the latest section of the Changelog, but with level-3 headings changed to level-2 headings, and with all mid-bullet newlines removed.

 ### Issue and PR Labels